 Accredited ProCalor© advisers help the greenhouse operators develop a concept and variation study as well as with the subsequent programme registration.
-The carbon-offset programme assumes at least 25 per cent of study costs (programme participants assume 75 per cent).
+The climate protection programme assumes at least 25 per cent of study costs (programme participants assume 75 per cent).
 After the new heating system is successfully commissioned, the annual FOEN/SFOE-certified CO2 savings worth 115 francs per tonne of CO2 can be sold.
 An average annual income of 30,000 francs per hectare can be expected by the end of 2030.

 Submit the registration form to myclimate at the latest before you sign a service or sales contract for a heating system based on renewable resource.
 The detailed acceptance criteria can be found on the registration form.
 The normal procedure for registering for the funding programme involves the following steps: